civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 16

-The Minister may work with provincial or territorial authorities with a view to coordinating efforts in relation to matters relating to accessibility.
+The Minister **must make every reasonable effort to collaborate** with provincial or territorial authorities with a view to coordinating efforts in relation to matters relating to accessibility.

 ## Canadian Accessibility Standards Development Organization